 - Honesty.
 The best recruiters are brutally honest.
 If there are any concerns in finding you a placement, they should let you know so you can navigate issues together.

 - Constant communication.
 This can be the major difference between a great and not-so-great recruiter.
-A great recruiter will be constantly communicating throughout the process, offering advice, and keeping you informed about potential placements.
+A great recruiter will constantly communicate throughout the process, offering advice, and keeping you informed about potential placements.

 In short, recruiters will do everything possible to maximize the potential of you finding your perfect position.
 It’s their passion, after all.